hdnguyen1802/adversarial-attack/README.md

 * **`final.ipynb`**: The Jupyter Notebook containing the Python code implementation for the project, including data loading, model definition, training (baseline and adversarial), attack generation, and evaluation.
 * **`IEEE_report.pdf`**: The detailed report documenting the project's background, methodology, experiments, findings, and conclusions.
-* **Pre-trained Model Weights (`.pth` files)**: To facilitate testing and exploration without the need for time-consuming retraining, the following pre-trained model state dictionaries are provided:
+* **Pre-trained Model Weights **: To facilitate testing and exploration without the need for time-consuming retraining, the following pre-trained model state dictionaries are provided through the [link](https://drive.google.com/drive/folders/16geOQjMNB1GluZZQhenlpxcPTey46tPB?usp=sharing):
     * `resnet50_basic_training_state_dict.pth`: Weights for the baseline ResNet50 model trained on clean images.
     * `resnet50_fgm_state_dict.pth`: Weights for the ResNet50 model adversarially trained using the FGSM attack.
     * `resnet50_pgd_state_dict.pth`: Weights for the ResNet50 model adversarially trained using the PGD attack.